Security & Privacy

 ContextStream is designed with security-first principles.
 Your code is protected with enterprise-grade encryption, isolated per workspace, and you have full control over what gets indexed.

-Encrypted in Transit (TLS 1.3)
+Encrypted in transit (TLS 1.3)

 All data between your machine and ContextStream uses TLS 1.3, the latest transport security standard.
 No older protocols, no weak ciphers, mandatory forward secrecy.

-Encrypted at Rest (AES-256)
+Encrypted at rest (AES-256)

 Your data is stored with AES-256 encryption, the same standard used by governments for classified information.
 The 2^256 key space makes brute-force attacks computationally impossible.

-Workspace Isolation
+Workspace isolation

 Each workspace is completely isolated.
 There is no cross-tenant access — your data is only accessible to you and your team members.